-Fostering and supporting a globally diverse and inclusive workforce is a strength of Northern Trust.
-This is supported by the many initiatives and policies embedded in our organisation, such as our flexible working policies, Women in Leadership and Working Families Business Resource Councils and external networks including the London Women's Forum and WeAreTheCity.
+Supporting and developing a globally diverse and inclusive workforce is a priority for Northern Trust.
+This is evidenced by the many initiatives and policies embedded in our organisation, such as our flexible working policies, Women in Leadership and Working Families Business Resource Councils and external networks including the London Women's Forum and WeAreTheCity.